silnex/SundryToolBox/README.md

 ### /check_has_post.php
   Someone visit my old blog post.
   If new blog has the post same thing then redirect to new blog post

+## ubuntu-php-init.sh
+  php 7.4 and composer install script for laravel